DataDog/hiring-engineers/answers.md

   #### Bonus question - What is the difference between a Timeboard and a Screenboard

-  Difference between a timeboard and a screenboard.
   First noticed the distinction between the two when creating a new dashboard from some collected data.
 When creating a new Dashboard, I was presented with the option to create either a timeboard or a screenboard.
 Both are unique ways of visualizing the data being gathered by your Datadog Agents.
 After creating one of each there were some obvious differences.

   Timeboards are a collection of graphs where the layout has been taken care of for me.
 All graphs show the same timeframe and hovering over any individual graph allows me to follow along with all graphs making it easier to correlate potential issues.